 There are many technical adjustments you can make to ensure a high load speed on your page.
 To name a few, you can enable file compression, reduce redirects and optimize images to improve their server response time.

 Check out these handy tips & tricks on page speed optimization by Moz.

 4. Responsive Ads

 A rookie mistake to avoid in 2019 is designing non-responsive ads.
 With so many screen resolutions and browsers, you can never be sure that you’ve covered all of them.
-By designing responsive ads you ensure a good user experience and don’t have to worry about optimizing your ads for mobile devices.
+By designing online ads that are responsive you ensure a good user experience and don’t have to worry about optimizing your ads for mobile devices.

 Responsive ads will also help you save time, so you won’t have to create different ad groups and campaigns.
 You can also design responsive ads that yield dynamic remarketing tactics and allow you to add a feed to your campaigns for both static and dynamic ads.